denevell/Natch-Android/README.md

 6. I should load the posts in a thread after it's clicked on, and add a post
 7. I should delete a thread from within the thread page
 8. I should delete post from a thread, and then see the existing thread, one post less.
+9. I should be able to edit my post
+10: I should be able to edit my thread title and content